-- 1. Be sure surface unit controls are OFF. - 2.
-Line up opening in the reflector bowl with the surface unit receptacle.
+- 1. Be sure surface unit controls are OFF. - Line up opening in the reflector bowl and notch in trim ring with the surrace unit receptacle.

 - 4. While pushing the surface unit terminal into the receptacle, lift a little on the edge of the unit nearest the receptacle. - 5.
-When the terminal is pushed into the receptacle as far as it will go, the surface unit will fit into the reflector bowl.
+When the terminal is pushed into the receptacle as far as it will go, the surface unit will fit into the trim ring

-Hold the surface unit as level as possible with the terminal just started into the receptacle.
+3. Hold the surface unit as level as possible with the terminal just started into the receptacle.